 longer book but the fast paced Turners breezes past that test.
 It's funny, in a way that will make adults smile too,

 The plot of The Turners moves very quickly but is easy to follow, with a great balance of suspense and humour.

 The text is a good size, and at 250 pages will engross your enthusiastic reader for a decent amount of time.

 Depending on the reading level, these books will be great fun for mid to late primary schoolers all the way up to

-Mick Elliott is a children's television producer, scriptwriter and animator.
-Since 2001 he has worked at Nickelodeon Australia, overseeing award-winning series for kids of all ages.
+Mick Elliott is an author, illustrator, children's television producer, scriptwriter and animator.
+He has overseen award-winning series for kids of all ages.
 His credits as producer include CAMP ORANGE, PLAY ALONG WITH OLLIE, SLIMEFEST and hundreds of advertising campaigns.
 His work at Nickelodeon has won more than twenty international awards, while his animated short films have screened at over sixty festivals worldwide.

 Mick lives in Sydney with his wife, two kids and a garden full of lizards.